Sufian8888/WeatherApp/README.md

 # WeatherApp
-I use React.js in this peoject
+I use React.js in this project